-Entry into Bright Stars nursery means you are coming to Cranmore; Mr Connolly explains, 'It's not a stand-alone nursery, it's an investment by the school'.
+Entry into Bright Stars Nursery means you are coming to Cranmore; Mr Connolly explains, 'It's not a stand-alone nursery, it's an investment by the school'.
 Two terms notice for term-time only nursery children and six months notice for all-year-rounders.

-Boys move on to a wide variety of senior schools, reflecting the non-selective intake: Charterhouse, City of London Freemen's, Cranleigh, Epsom, King's College Wimbledon, Royal Grammar School Guildford, Reeds, St George's, St John's, Tonbridge, Wellington, Worth.
+Pupils move on to a wide variety of senior schools, reflecting the non-selective intake: Brighton College, Charterhouse, City of London Freemen's, Cranleigh, Epsom, King's College Wimbledon, Lancing, Millfield, Reigate Grammar, Royal Grammar School Guildford, Reeds, Sherborne, St George's, St John's, Tonbridge, Wellington, Winchester, Worth.

-Around third to half leave at 11, mainly to avoid stressful pre-testing in year 6.
+Around third to half leave at 11, mainly to avoid stressful pre-testing and/or common entrance.
 Of those who leave at 13 around a quarter win scholarships, awards or exhibitions.